-By S. S. Mundra, Deputy Governor, Reserve Bank of India
+By S. S. Mundra, Former Deputy Governor, Reserve Bank of India

 An accusation that has come to be levied against the banking sector in the aftermath of the Financial Crisis is that it has failed to be ‘inclusive’.
 Let me tell you that the Indian banking system is not alone in failing the ‘inclusion’ test.
 It is only the degree of exclusion that varies between different jurisdictions.
 The Financial Inclusion Action Plan (FIAP) developed by the G20 Global Partnership for Financial Inclusion mentions that the universal financial inclusion initiative requires bringing the 2.5 billion people (or about half the working age population) currently excluded, into the formal financial system.